-Figure I.1 gives an example of the Architecture Framework for Autonomous Networks (AN architecture framework) with an IMT-2020 network [ITU-T Y.3111] [ITU-T Y.3104] underlay.
+Figure I.1 gives an example of the Architecture Framework for Autonomous Networks (AN architecture framework) with an IMT-2020 network [ITU-T Y.3111] [b-ITU-T Y.3104] underlay.

-NOTE - A simplified version of Figure 1 is shown in Figure I.1, however, all functionalities described in clause 8 are applicable.
+NOTE - A simplified version of Figure 1 - High-Level Architecture Framework for Autonomous Networks is shown in Figure I.1, however, all functionalities described in clause 8 are applicable.

-Figure II.1 Example of a realisation of the AN architecture framework with an IMT-2020 network underlay
+Figure I.1 - Example of a realisation of the AN architecture framework with an IMT-2020 network underlay

 In this example realisation, operation controllers (OC) are instantiated in the IMT-2020 underlay network.
 As described in clause 8.3.2.2, OCs are responsible for the operation of a managed entity, including the analysis of data from the managed entity.
-Additionally, OCs are continuously monitored by the dynamic adaptation subsystem to ensure the most effective operation of the managed entity.
+Additionally, OCs are continuously monitored by the Dynamic Adaptation subsystem to ensure the most effective operation of the managed entity.

 OCs are integrated with various IMT-2020 network functions and/or application functions.
-The AN architecture framework acts as an overlay providing the subsystems such as evolutionary exploration (clause 8.3.1.1), online experimentation (clause 8.3.1.2), dynamic adaptation (clause 8.3.2) and knowledge base subsystem (clause 8.3.3).
+The AN architecture framework acts as an overlay providing the subsystems such as evolutionary exploration (clause 8.3.1.1), online experimentation (clause 8.3.1.2), dynamic adaptation (clause 8.3.2) and Knowledge Base subsystem (clause 8.3.3).